Tesla Model S: Top Alternatives for 2023/2023

 Rich Taber has nearly three decades of professional writing experience including eight years as an automotive columnist for The Standard-Times newspaper, seven years on staff at WheelsTV as a scriptwriter, production manager, and editorial vice-president, and five years as CEO of RPM News Weekly.
 He has written extensively for numerous regional and local publications and developed public relations products for many non-profit organizations.
 Having studied both engineering and liberal arts at the University of Notre Dame and worked in audio/visual services, electronic sales, graphic design, and event and entertainment production, he brings a well-balanced skill set to his automotive writing.

-If there is any singular electric vehicle that has commanded attention since its inception, it undoubtedly would be the Tesla Model S. Introduced to the marketplace in 2012, the Model S surpassed expectations right from the beginning.
+If there is any singular electric vehicle that has commanded attention since its inception, it undoubtedly would be the Tesla Model S. Introduced to the marketplace in 2012, the Model S surpassed expectations right from the beginning (it even landed on our list of hardest cars to steal).
 Since then, nearly every other major automaker has been playing catch-up.

 Clearly, worthy competitors have emerged in the last several years, giving car shoppers good reasons to look around for premium alternatives to the Model S sedan.